chao1216/SCS-Website/readme.md

 `npm install -g protractor` (only need to do this once, installs protactor globally)<br>

-You will then need to configure your mysql database name, user name, and password in the .env file.
-Run php artisan migrate --seed to seed and migrate tables
+You will then need to configure your mysql database name, user name, and password in the .env file. <br>
+Run `php artisan migrate --seed` to seed and migrate tables

-To launch site:
+<strong>To launch site:</strong>

 `php artisan serve`